 You are going to love this gluten free stuffed pepper recipe because not only are stuffed peppers quick and easy to make, but you can make them ahead and bake when you are ready to have them for dinner!
 Dinner can be ready in under 30 minutes!

 Ground turkey is often much cheaper than ground beef so this is a great recipe if you are sticking to a gluten free budget.
+Ground turkey is also a lot healthier, low-fat, and kids love the flavor.

 This recipe is like turkey meatloaf baked in a pepper!
-Check out the stuffed pepper ingredients:

 What you need to make this:

-- Ground turkey -but have no fear, you can also use ground beef, pork, or chicken!
+- Ground turkey - but have no fear, you can also use ground beef, pork, or chicken!

-- Gluten free bread crumbs or panko - either works well, or get creative and try smooshed gluten free pretzels!
+- Gluten free bread crumbs or panko - either works well or get creative and try smooshed gluten free pretzels!

 - Sun-dried tomatoes - I love Trader Joe's in the olive oil.
 Make sure the ones you use are not too tough.